sapientinc/HRM/README.md

   - Use smaller batch sizes (2-4)
   - Consider using MPS on Apple Silicon or CUDA on NVIDIA GPUs

+- **MPS Performance:**
+  - Compilation is enabled by default (same as CUDA)
+  - If compilation fails, training continues without it (still faster than CPU)
+  - To disable compilation: use `DISABLE_COMPILE=1` (affects all devices)
+  - Optimal batch size is typically 16-32 for MPS

 #### Import/Dependency Errors
 - **FlashAttention not found:**
   - Normal on CPU/MPS systems - fallback is automatic
   - For CUDA: `pip install flash-attn`

 - **adam-atan2 issues:**
   - CPU/MPS: Install `pip install adam-atan2-pytorch`
   - CUDA: Original adam-atan2 should work